pulumi/tutorials/introduction_to_pulumi/lab-04/Exporting_Outputs.md

         please set a value using the command `pulumi config set my-first-app:frontend_port <value>`
 ```

 Our configuration error is back!
 This is because when we configure values in pulumi, they are specific to a stack.
-So, let's set a port for our prod stack:
+So, let's set the `node_environment` to `production` in the prod stack:

 ```bash
 pulumi config set frontend_port 3001